falcosecurity/falco/integrations/k8s-using-daemonset/README.md

 k8s-using-daemonset$
 ```

 The Daemon Set also relies on a Kubernetes ConfigMap to store the Falco configuration and make the configuration available to the Falco Pods.
 This allows you to manage custom configuration without rebuilding and redeploying the underlying Pods.
-In order to create the ConfigMap you'll need to first need to copy the required configuration from their location in this GitHub repo to the `k8s-with-rbac/falco-config/` directory.
+In order to create the ConfigMap you'll need to first need to copy the required configuration from their location in this GitHub repo to the `k8s-with-rbac/falco-config/` directory (please note that you will need to create the /falco-config directory).
 Any modification of the configuration should be performed on these copies rather than the original files.

 ```
 k8s-using-daemonset$ cp ../../falco.yaml k8s-with-rbac/falco-config/